 Above: Shown upside down, the base of Jon Staudacher’s trailer is a series of plywood torsion boxes, doubling as storage compartments.
 The depth of the boxes makes a very lightweight, rigid structure.

 Over the years, we have featured some of Jon Staudacher’s more innovative projects and ideas.
 From his extreme house, to race boats, to aerobatic airplanes, to a gate at the end of his driveway, to something as simple as a paint roller brake, Jon has always sought the simplest method to build his projects.
 Jon’s latest project is no exception.

 What started out to be a relatively easy job of replacing the motor mounts and cutlass bearing on my 1983 Nelson/Marek 36 turned into building a completely new rudder.
-Once I removed the rudder, I had planned on fairing and applying a WEST SYSTEM® epoxy barrier coat.
+Once I removed the rudder, I had planned on fairing it and applying a WEST SYSTEM® Epoxy with 422 Barrier Coat Additive. barrier coat.
 However, upon closer inspection, I noticed that the rudder appeared to be bent.
-At one of our Saginaw Bay Community Sailing Continue reading →

 What the… heck are these figures made of?
 Clay.
 These ceramic figures were created by Alma, Michigan sculptor, Curt LaCross.
 LaCross uses a mixture of WEST SYSTEM® epoxy and clay to assemble and finish large figures that must be fired in pieces.